beyond-the-cloud-dev/http-mock-lib/README.md

 ### Use built-in Content Types

 Use different content types.
-By default content type is set to `application/json`.
+By default, the content type is set to `application/json`.

 ```java
 HttpMock contentTypePlainText(); // text/plain